STEPS Centre: Pathways approach

-A paper published in 2007 entitled Pathways to Sustainability: an Overview of the STEPS Centre Approach outlined the STEPS Centre approach to understanding dynamic systems and their governance.
+The STEPS Centre's pathways approach to understanding dynamic systems and their governance was outlined in a 2007 paper entitled Pathways to Sustainability: an Overview of the STEPS Centre Approach.
 The paper laid out the ingredients of the STEPS Centre's work, including linking diverse social and natural science perspectives, connecting theory, policy and practice and an engaged, interactive approach to communications.
-Promoting pathways to sustainability that meet the perspectives and priorities of poor and marginalised groups is the heart of the pathways approach.